 How old do I have to be to participate?

-Our residential camps have the requirement that you are entering your sophomore, junior or senior year in high school.
-Our half-day, day camps are for students entering the 7th, 8th or 9th grades.
+Our residential camps or Our Business of Fashion day camp have the requirement that you are entering your sophomore, junior or senior year in high school.
+Our half-day, day middle school camps are for students entering the seventh, eighth or ninth grades.

 Do I have to provide a portfolio of my work?